 The Council uses a mixture of funding sources to finance its Capital Programme.
 The downturn in the housing and property market after the credit crunch initially caused development to slow and land values have subsequently been struggling to recover.
-Over the last few years this has negatively affected the ability of the Council to fund capital investment through the sale of surplus land and buildings, or from contributions by developers.
-Although this situation still exists for the north of the County, recent indications suggest that in south Cambridgeshire the market is showing good signs of recovery.
-This is particularly true for the city of Cambridge, where values look to be rising over and above pre-credit crunch levels.
-This is leading to increased viability of development once again and therefore greater developer contributions in these areas.
+In previous years this has negatively affected the ability of the Council to fund capital investment through the sale of surplus land and buildings, or from contributions by developers.
+Although this situation still exists for the north of the County, recent indications continue to suggest that in south Cambridgeshire the market is recovering to pre-2008 levels.
+This is particularly true for the city of Cambridge, where values have risen over and above precredit crunch levels.
+This has led to increased viability of development once again and therefore greater developer contributions in these areas.